-Staying Connected is AGL's program for customers who have been identified to be in financial hardship.
+Staying Connected is AGL Energy's program for energy customers who have been identified as being in financial hardship.

 The average energy debt represents the outstanding debt at the customer (rather than account) level as of 30 June in the relevant reporting year.

 Debt levels include GST.

 Data excludes Unknown Consumers and Commercial & Industrial (C&I) customers.
 An Unknown Customer is a person/s consuming energy at the property without a registered AGL account.